rajat2502/StandNote/README.md

 - Directly push the MoM to the respective Trello boards and repositories.
 - Analysing the ambience of a meeting by performing sentiment analysis on it.

-- search and collaborate on the MOMs
+- Search and collaborate on the MOMs
-- Timeline (like version control) on the notes.
+- Timeline (like version control) on the meeting notes.

-## How to Get Started?

 #### GitHub Repository Structure